 Make sure to look around for the right checking and saving accounts that come with low fees.
 It is also wise to look not only at brick and mortar banking options but at online banking options as well.

 Often, online banking options offer lower fees and higher interest rates because they don’t have to worry about upkeep costs when it comes to having branches and brick and mortar buildings.
+Jeremy Hughes of Perth, former executive at Get Approved Finance, Western Australia suggests “Online banking can be a great way for someone who does not need to access a physical store to save on fees and charges”

 Read the Fine Print